Monospace-V/space-says/Home/sources/SetUp git.md

 This will _clone the repository, setting the "origin" remote to your repository on git.
 If you are working on a forked repository this will also a remote called "upstream" referencing the parent project this was forked from (so you may base and update your fork alongside it).
+IT IS RECOMMENDED to call the remote for your fork of a repository "origin," and the original repository "upstream".
+You can edit these by running ```git remote set-url upstream [original repository URL]``` and ```git remote set-url origin [your fork repository URL]```.
+To this end, it may be convenient to fork a repository in the GitHub interface itself, and ```gh clone``` your fork from GitHub, so it is set up for you.

 **Modifying a repository:**